jmcuneo/a4-creative-coding-a25/README.md

 your hosting link e.g. http://a4-charlieroberts.glitch.me

 Include a very brief summary of your project here.
 Images are encouraged when needed, along with concise, high-level text.
-Be sure to include:
+Be sure to include the following:

 - the goal of the application
 - challenges you faced in realizing the application